cosmcbun/Explainable-Ai-Comps-2024/Website/XAI-Carleton-Comps-2024/docs/Shapley Values/Shapley and MOOC.md

 ## The Code
 We calculate Shapley values for our dataset via Python's ```shap``` package, a library of functions and classes which encompasses virtually all possible variations upon Lloyd Shapley's original analysis.

 Due to its massive popularity, this package was quite convenient, requiring only a few lines to set up.
-First, we build our model (see more about our model here) <!-- !
-Reference the MOOC page-->
-and create an Explainer object for it.
+First, we build our model [(see more about our model here)](../Methodology/MOOC.md) and create an Explainer object for it.
 ```Python
 import shap
 # Create our ML model: